kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Build Versus Buy

-Building offers control.
+Building offers control
-Buying offers speed.
+Buying offers speed
 Constraints guide choice

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.